 Who’s involved?
-Infirmiers de Rue – an organisation focusing on street outreach – is leading the campaign in Brussels, in partnership with Habitat et Humanisme, Le Forum, Archi Human, Rolling Douche, RBDH-BBRoW and the 4 Wings Foundation.
+Our lead campaign partner in Brussels is Infirmiers De Rue, an organisation focusing on delivering street outreach programmes in Brussels and Liege.
+Between 2016 and 2021, Infirmiers De Rue led a campaign called 400Toits – Daken (400Roofs), which was a partnership between Habitat et Humanisme, Le Forum, Archi Human, Rolling Douche, RBDH-BBRoW and the 4 Wings Foundation.

 What has happened so far?
 Over the past ten years, street homelessness in Brussels has almost doubled.
-The 400 Toits-Daken campaign (400 Roofs) started with a mission to permanently house 400 homeless people.
+The 400 Toits-Daken campaign started with a mission to permanently house 400 homeless people.

-Following the Connections Week, they launched ‘Challenge Citoyen 2018’ – this involved volunteers working together to creatively find homes for people on the street.
-One of the ideas developed was the modular housing project.
+Following the Connections Week, they launched ‘Challenge Citoyen 2018’ – which involved volunteers working together to creatively find homes for people on the street.

 In September 2018 a second Connections Week was held in the city with over 250 volunteers and field workers.
 Nearly 300 homeless people were interviewed.
 The full report is available here.